 Every year, your health club, wellness center, yoga studio or weight loss business has 365 chances to make a difference for your customers, your businesses, and yourselves.
 What did you do with your 365 opportunities?

-Are you smarter today than you were on January 1 a year ago?
+Are you smarter today than you were this time last year?

 When you consciously look at what’s worked well and what hasn’t, experience really can be a great teacher.

 - What are the five lessons you learned last year that are helping your business succeed this year?

 Its’s easy to do what you’ve always done, whether it helps your business run better or not.